 6 tips to increase FPS for PC game

 There are few things you can do to improve the FPS and overall performance of a game:

 Drives are special pieces of software that handle the interface between your software and hardware.
 Running out-of-date drivers can hamper gaming performance.

 Keeping the drivers updated for your graphics card/chip and processor ensures that you always get the best performance from your gaming computer.
 Click the appropriate links below to download the latest drivers:

-- For Intel drivers, visit the Intel Drivers and Software page.
+- Intel drivers, visit the Intel Drivers and Software page.

-- For computers with NVIDIA GeForce graphics, visit the GeForce Driver Download page.
+- Computers with NVIDIA GeForce graphics, visit the GeForce Driver Download page.

-- For computers with AMD Radeon graphics, visit the AMD Support and Radeon Software page.
+- Computers with AMD Radeon graphics, visit the AMD Support and Radeon Software page.

 2. Use PC optimization software that frees up system resources for gaming

 You can easily boost your PC’s performance which includes the use of third-party applications. iSumsoft System Refixer is a powerful system optimization application that takes the mystery out of registry clean up, allowing users to easily clean up Windows registry keys & entries leftover from uninstalled applications.
 It also cleans up many different types of temporary files, memory dumps, and more that can all contribute to slowing down a PC.